 Eat a Healthy Lunch

-Another fun option is a turkey wrap that consists of turkey, low-fat cheese, romaine lettuce and mustard inside a whole-wheat tortilla.
-These items are much healthier than what you will get at a fast food restaurant.
+With some planning and preparation, these home-prepped items are much healthier than what you will get at a fast food restaurant.
 Additionally, since you are making them yourself, you can better control your caloric intake.

 Finish With a Healthy Dinner